Gate 1 - Admission to Program

 - Standard 3 - SPED 205 Final Evaluation

 - Standard 9 - SPED 205 Essay - As part of your SPED 205 final exam, you will be asked one of a series of essay questions.
-You will need to pick this up from the instructor to include in your application by the department once you submit it.
+The graded copy will be inserted in your application by the department once you submit it.

 - Standard 10 - Validation Forms

 - Any hours beyond SPED 205 need to be validated (form available on department website)

 - SPED 205 hours are a given.
 If you do not validate any hours beyond SPED 205, you will not receive any points for Standard 10.
 Your service to children and people with disabilities should be varied and over a long period of time.
 High school experiences may be counted.